dtao/decks/raw/javascript-for-the-anti-js-crowd.markdown

 }
 ```

-Plus this puts us back where we were with nowhere to put business logic (since
+But then this puts us back where we were with nowhere to put business logic
-we can't modify the generated `CustomerInfoPB` class).
+(since we can't modify the generated `CustomerInfoPB` class).

 ***

-# Write wrappers around client libraries for additional functionality
+# Wrappers around client libraries

 Ah, *this* is the holy grail.
 We get serialization support through the
 auto-generated client library, and we can add business logic to our wrapper